Shameka-online/The-golden-age-of-video-games-/README.md

 # The-golden-age-of-video-games-
-Final sql datacamp project to finish the data analyst in sql course
+My final sql datacamp project to finish the data analyst in sql course.
+This project explored the decades that scored highly on user and critic reviews and which games were top scored.